-- Principles of key performance indicators, brand standards and service level agreements BU1. - BU2.
-Principles of departmental budgets, planning for expenditure and controlling costs - Common categories of costs and their relative proportions in the hospitality industry BU3. - BU4.
-Principles of waste management - Principles of hazard analysis and risk management BU5. - How to identify trends in levels of demand which may influence resource requirements BU6. - BU7.
-Legislation affecting hospitality operations bor.
-Legislation arresting hospitantly operations Practical observation To pas To pass, the following must be evidenced n a distinction BU8.
+- BU1.
+Principles of key performance indicators, brand standards and service level agreements - BU2.
+Principles of departmental budgets, planning for expenditure and controlling costs - BU3.
+Common categories of costs and their relative proportions in the hospitality industry - BU4.
+Principles of waste management - BU5.
+Principles of hazard analysis and risk management - BU6.
+How to identify trends in levels of demand which may influence resource requirements - BU7.
+Legislation affecting hospitality operations

+Practical observation To pass, the following must be evidenced To gai n a distinction BU8.
 Ensure all actions are in line with business/brand standard BU11.
 Actively promote business/brand standard when briefing BU9.
 Ensure all activities comply with legal requirements, industry team members and monitoring service regulations, social responsibility, professional codes and BU12.
 Minimise potential disruption by pro-actively addressing the organisational policies/standards activities and identifying and addressing issues in advance BU10.
-Monitor the team during activities to ensure correct performance levels are achieved Professional discussion To pas To pass, the following must be evidenced To gain a distinction n a distinction
+Monitor the team during activities to ensure correct performance levels are achieved

-- BU13.
-Explain the importance of keeping up to date with current industry trends and provide examples of how this has been achieved - BU14.
-Explain why it is essential to instil the importance of company vision, values, empowerment and following procedures to staff and how you can achieve this - BU15.
-Provide reasoned examples of how the hospitality department operates efficiently - BU16.
-Evidence effective day to day supervision of the team/department and how this leads to customer satisfaction and ensures business performance - BU17.
-Describe how the hospitality department meets regulatory requirements - BU18.
-Clearly articulate examples from the workplace relevant to evidencing competence across the standard
+Professional discussion To pass, the following must be evidenced To gain a distinction BU13.
+Explain the importance of keeping up to date with current industry trends and provide examples of how this has been achieved BU19.
+BU20.
+Proactively keeps up to date with industry developments, trends and business objectives Describe how recommendations for the improvement of BU14.
+Explain why it is essential to instil the importance of company vision, values, empowerment and following procedures to staff and how you can achieve this BU21. quality, cost, value or efficiency have been made in the organisation Explain how effective hospitality supervision, contingency BU15.
+Provide reasoned examples of how the hospitality department operates efficiently planning, motivation and adherence to company/brand standard have been developed and implemented and how BU16.
+Evidence effective day to day supervision of the team/department and how this leads to customer satisfaction and ensures business performance BU22. this has decreased waste and increased overall team/departmental performance Demonstrate how a proactive approach to planning and BU17.
+Describe how the hospitality department meets regulatory requirements supervision has been implemented, including proactively educating and monitoring staff on customer service, brand BU18.
+Clearly articulate examples from the workplace relevant to evidencing competence across the standard standards, health and safety and risk matters beyond the legislative minimum